michael-bambha/protisplice/README.md

 - Output extracted sequences to FASTA
 - Filtering transcripts on kallisto count data
 - Functions for calculating position weight, frequency, and probability matrices
+- Augmentation to strip or add consensus splice motifs

 ## Installation